• Skip to main content

 If you have to leave your tent in the middle of the night to go to the bathroom, be sure to both tether your cat and put their LED collar on so you can easily spot them as you come and go.

-KittyCatGO LIVE: Episode 7 – Camping with Cats
+KittyCatGO LIVE: Camping with Cats

 About the Author

-Emily Hall is “mom” to seven cats, one dog, and two sugar gliders.
-She has been writing in the pet industry for almost 10 years, with a focus on traveling and adventuring with cats.
-Emily and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
-Read more about her here.
+Emily Hall, ABCCT is a certified cat trainer and cat adventure enthusiast.
+As a “mom” to five cats and one dog, she has been writing in the pet industry for 10 years, with a focus on traveling and adventuring with cats.
+Emily has a passion for getting out there and doing more with her cats – for pushing the bounds of cat expectations!
+She and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
+Read more about Emily here.

-1. Amy Saunders
+Amy Saunders

 Ooh, I really like it when you suggested that we keep making our cats active throughout the day so it’ll be easier for them to sleep at night.
 One of my neighbors plans to go for a camping trip, but he doesn’t want to leave his Siamese cat behind.
 I’ll ask him to keep this tip in mind so the trip will be splendid later.